 Steven D. Pearson, MD, MSc

-Dr. Pearson’s ongoing academic work combines efforts in comparative effectiveness research, health policy, and bioethics.
-His published work includes numerous articles and commentaries on the role of evidence in the health care system, and the book No Margin, No Mission: Health Care Organizations and the Quest for Ethical Excellence, published by Oxford University Press.
+Dr. Pearson’s ongoing academic and policy work combines efforts in comparative effectiveness research, health policy, and bioethics.
+His publications include over 150 peer-reviewed articles and commentaries on the role of evidence in the health care system, and the book No Margin, No Mission: Health Care Organizations and the Quest for Ethical Excellence, published by Oxford University Press.